pivoshenko/catppuccin-startpage/README.md

 - One style
 - Reduced visual noise

-### Supported Palettes
+### 🎨 Supported Palettes

 - Latte
 - Frappé
 - Macchiato
 - Mocha

-## Usage
+## 🪵 Usage

 1. Fork this repository and clone it

-2. Remove `.github` directory as it contains only PR templates, issue labels etc that are linked to this repository
+2. Optionally remove the `.github` directory as it contains only PR templates, issue labels, etc that are linked to this repository
 3. Update [`userconfig.js`](userconfig.js):
    - Set the desired palette: `latte / frappe / macchiato / mocha`
    - Set your location for the weather widget